theheking/intro-to-command-line-hpc/practical_overview/6_Using_text_editor_vim.md

 > Custom `grep` control
 > ---------------------
 >
-> We introduced the `-v` option previously, now we are using `-h` to “Suppress the prefixing of file names on output” according to the documentation shown by `man grep`.
+> We introduced the `-v` option previously, but now we are using `-h` to “Suppress the prefixing of file names on output” according to the documentation shown by `man grep`.

 Type your `grep` command into the file and save it as before.
-Be careful that you did not add the `$` at the beginning of the line.
+Be careful not to add the `$` at the beginning of the line.

 Now comes the neat part.
 We can run this script.
 Type: